-The Ohio Department of Development showed that between 2011 and 2016, all sectors saw an increase both in the number of employees, except for Information, which saw -40.2% employment.
-The areas with the greatest increases were Construction (34.7% employment, -1.8% establishment), Other Services (33.5% employment, 23.7% establishment), and Education and Health Services (27.4% employment, 28.8% establishment).
-Generally, the Service sector saw a 13.5% employee growth, the Goods sector saw a 18.2% growth and the Local Government sector saw a 4.9% growth in employees.
+The Ohio Department of Development showed that between 2016 and 2021, all sectors saw an increase in the number of establishments.
+Similarly, there was an increase in employees, except for Information (-40.2%) and Business Services (-4.1%).
+The areas with the greatest increases were Health Services (25.1% employment, 37.2% establishment), Natural Resources (15.7% employment, 3.3% establishment), and Local Government (11.5% employment).
+Generally, the Construction sector saw a 10.4% employee growth, the State Government sector saw a 7.6% growth and both the Federal Government and Financial Services sectors saw a 7% growth in employees.
+The larges wage increase was with Health services (57.3%).

 Figure 7A.2.
-Top 13 Major Employers, Delaware County (2017)
+Top 13 Major Employers, Delaware County (2024)